J&J Medical Connect

 Patient Characteristics

-Select Baseline Disease and Clinical Characteristics of Cohort A1
+Cohort A: Select Baseline Disease and Clinical Characteristics (Full Analysis Set)1

 TREMFYA